-A hand-gripped or hand-exercising tool designed to fit snugly in your palm, a guitar finger exerciser is a lightweight device engineered to develop grip and finger strength.
-The compact device comprises five independent pistons that can be depressed individually or combined, mimicking frets on a guitar neck.
+A guitar finger exerciser is a lightweight device designed to fit snugly in your palm to develop grip and finger strength.
+The compact device comprises four independent pistons that can be depressed individually or combined, mimicking frets on a guitar neck.

 The Top Three Finger Exercisers

-It should come as little surprise that our choice of best guitar finger exerciser is the one designed specifically for guitarists by a company known for producing quality guitar strings and accessories.
+It should come as little surprise that our top choice of finger strengthener for guitar is the one designed specifically for guitarists.
+This product is created by a company known for producing quality guitar strings and accessories.

 The D’Addario Varigrip takes hand exercisers to the next level, incorporating guitar-minded features into the already popular hand-exerciser market.